aherrero/aherrero.github.io/_posts/2018-09-24-ArduinoToBreadboard.markdown

 ![programmingFTDI.JPG](/assets/arduino2breadboard/programmingFTDI.JPG)

 ### Blink!
-Connect the LED to the 13 pin in the Arduino (Wait!!
-The pin in the Atmega328p which correspond to the PIN13 is the **Pin 19**) and load the Arduino helloworld program (don't forget to change to the board Arduino Duemilanove w/ ATmega328).
+Connect the LED to the famous 13th pin from the Arduino (Wait!!
+The pin in the Atmega328p which correspond to the PIN13 is the **Pin 19**) and load the Arduino helloworld blink program (don't forget to change to the board Arduino Duemilanove w/ ATmega328).

 The power could come from the FTDI / the other Arduino, which you used to program.